 I personally think Winchester should design the Model 1885 just slightly different so that better scope mounting options would be available.
 I think that the barrel should continue full bull barrel round for a couple of inches before the octagon tapering starts.
 I then think that the barrel should be drilled and tapped in two locations and not drilled and tapped on the receiver.
 Winchester could drill and tap the barrel with the same spacing as the TC Encore and many base options would immediately be available to mount a scope with 20 MOA.

-So with my new 300 Win Mag rifle I set out to find the best solution to get 20 MOA out of the bases and rings.
-For starters I really like the 20 MOA EGW picatinny rails I have on my X-Bolt and A-Bolt rifles .
-I had hoped that I could find some way to get a picatinny rail to work.
+So with my new 300 Win Mag rifle, I set out to find the best solution to get 20 MOA out of the bases and rings.
+For starters, I really like the 20 MOA EGW Picatinny rails I have on my X-Bolt and A-Bolt rifles.
+I had hoped that I could find some way to get a Picatinny rail to work.
 I studied the specs on rails and bases galore.
 I found that I could mount Weaver #29 and #11 bases to the rifle.
 I then found that I could clamp on a 1/2 inch AR riser rail across the two bases.
 The span between the slots in the Weaver bases is right at four inches.
 To get a riser rail to clamp across the bases I needed one with cross bolts that were 10 slots apart.
 The Lion Gears 12 slot 1/2 inch riser rail was the best option I could find, although it wasn't a 20 MOA riser.
-At the inexpensive price of the Lion Gears riser I ordered one just to test the system to see if it would work.
-Well it works perfect... almost.
-I found that their is a huge height difference between the two bases (39 MOA to be exact, more on how I found that out later).
+At the inexpensive price of the Lion Gears riser, I ordered one just to test the system to see if it would work.
+Well, it works perfectly... almost.
+I found that there is a huge height difference between the two bases (39 MOA to be exact, more on how I found that out later).
 I found that if I clamped the rail onto the bases it would cause the aluminum rail to flex because the two bases are on different levels and if I had a scope mounted it would put a lot of torque on the scope so this idea was shelved.